confuzedskull/G2/readme.txt

 -esc to quit

 Known Bugs:
--left clicking object after right dragging empty space will cause the object to go to that rally point even if it was from another object
 -shooting is disabled
--game time isn't displayed correctly in the information overlay -right clicking objects doesn't work
+-game time isn't displayed correctly in the information overlay

 Disclaimer:
 This program was made using the OpenGL Utility Toolkit(GLUT) created by Mark Kilgard.